 The nonconforming data events are displayed followed by the masking log for the table or file.
-If there were no nonconformant data events, "None" is displayed under NONCONFORMING DATA, otherwise for each type of nonconforming data, a row will be displayed with the following information:
+If there were no nonconformant data events, "None" is displayed under NONCONFORMING DATA, otherwise, for each type of nonconforming data, a row will be displayed with the following information:

-- Event type: either JOB\ABORTED or UNMASKED\DATA if the job was not aborted. - Cause: always PATTERN\MATCH\FAILURE. - Approximate Row Count: approximate number of rows with nonconformant data (at least within an order of magnitude).

-• Description: details the name of the column or field with nonconformant data and the associated algorithm name along with samples of the top nonconforming data patterns.
+- Event type: either JOB_ABORTED or UNMASKED_DATA if the job was not aborted. - Cause: always PATTERN_MATCH_FAILURE. - Approximate Row Count: approximate number of rows with non-conformant data (at least within an order of magnitude). - Description: details the name of the column or field with non-